Nobita006/facial-analysis-app/README.md

 ## Integration:

--Integrated the frontend and backend by making a POST request from the React application to the Flask server server.
+- Integrated the frontend and backend by making a POST request from the React application to the Flask server server.

--Updated the React components to allow users to upload an image, makes a prediction for facial conditions using a Flask server, and displays the predictions along with product recommendations in a tabular form. display the analysis result and recommended products received from the server.
+- Updated the React components to allow users to upload an image, makes a prediction for facial conditions using a Flask server, and displays the predictions along with product recommendations in a tabular form. display the analysis result and recommended products received from the server.